nik-ez/snowiq-docs/soc-login-and navigation.md

 ![Portal Login](/images/soc/soc-login-and-navigation/portal-login.png){: .width-xl}{: data-lightbox="1"}

-Once logged into the SOC, all users will see the Map Monitoring view as seen below, which is also called the 'Active Storm Ops' page.
+Once logged into the SOC, all users will see the Map Monitoring view, which is also called the 'Active Storm Ops' page.

 **Only users assigned 'Admin' role in SNOWiQ can access the SOC web portal.**